 The Botanica Lifestyle Resort will promote active lifestyles and a sense of belonging and security for residents in the growing baby boomer and empty nester market.

 To be built on the northern end of the Botanica site at Caravonica, the lifestyle resort will feature indoor and outdoor swimming pools, walking trails, a gym, and a men’s shed, along with country club style lounges, a wellness centre, spa, community gardens, theatre and library.

 The southern end of the Botanica site will be utilised for future development of apartments and townhouses, as per existing council approvals.

-Botanica's Robert Wallace told TropicNow the timing was right for a purpose-built lifestyle estate targeting seniors and retirees.
+Botanica's Robert Wallace told TropicNow the timing was right for a purpose-built lifestyle estate for the over-50s set.

 "The demographics are compelling as baby boomers are starting to retire and they are healthier and more active than ever before," he said.